 Fordham maintains a list of close-by hotels, but it should be noted that quarantine can be completed in any location in any state that does not appear on New York State’s list.

-Once I complete quarantine and am ready to move in, can my parents/family help me do so if I too come from a state on the mandatory quarantine list, or do I also have to quarantine?
+Once I complete quarantine and am ready to move in, can my parents/family help me do so if I too come from a non-contiguous state, or do I also have to quarantine?